Christine Ellis, AP, LMT

 The style of acupuncture that I provide along with my approach is very gentle.
 Specialized techniques using very, very fine flexible needles are used to insert and non-insertion of traditional needles can be effectively performed.
 Patients feel relaxed, with a deep sense of peace and well being during and after receiving a treatment.

-If at all, the patient may feel a mild reaction upon insertion of the needle, experience tingling or warmth around the site, and possibly a traveling sensation along the meridian's pathway.
+If at all, the patient may feel a mild reaction upon insertion of the needle, experience tingling or warmth around the site, and possibly a traveling sensation from the site along a meridian's pathway.

 Throughout the United States, sterile-disposable packaged needles are used.
 Acupuncture physicians are trained, and adhere to universal precautions for the safety of their patients and themselves.
 Acupuncture practitioners are trained extensively in the proper techniques of needle placement and insertion--It's their profession, unlike other medical providers who may offer a similar technique, though may receive an equivalent amount of training as taking a few weekend courses.